 - Jewellers with annual turnover up to Rs.
 40 lacs will be exempted from mandatory Hallmarking.

-- Export and re-import of jewellery is permissible under the Government of India's Trade Policy, with the exception of jewellery for foreign exhibitions and government-approved B2B domestic Exhibitions.
+- Export and re-import of jewellery are permissible under the Government of India's Trade Policy, with the exception of jewellery for foreign exhibitions and government-approved B2B domestic Exhibitions.

-- Jewellers in 256 districts will be able to sell only 14 carat, 18 carat, and 22 carat gold jewellery starting June 16.
-It further said that gold with additional carat weights of 20, 23, and 24 will be accepted for hallmarking.
+- Jewellers in 256 districts will be able to sell only 14 carats, 18 carats, and 22 carat gold jewellery starting June 16.
+It further said that gold with additional carat weights of 20, 23, and 24 would be accepted for hallmarking.

 - Watches, fountain pens and special types of jewellery viz.
 Kundan, Polki and Jadau will be exempted from Hallmarking.